usethis::create_package("playground")

-htmlwidgets#>Created boilerplate for widget constructor R/play.R
+#>Created boilerplate for widget constructor R/play.R

 #>Created boilerplate for widget dependencies at inst/htmlwidgets/play.yaml

-#>Created boilerplate for widget javascript bindings at inst/htmlwidgets/play.js
+#>Created boilerplate for widget javascript bindings at inst/htmlwidgets/play.js1 JFR Chapter 5: Create a widget

-This function puts together the minimalistic structure necessary to implement an htmlwidget and opens play.R
+This function puts together the minimalistic structure necessary to implement an htmlwidget and opens play.R, play.js, and play.yaml in the RStudio IDE or the default text editor.

-Here’s the directory structure for the project playground
+Here’s the directory structure for the project playground:

 ├── DESCRIPTION